Flag packages which have issues in their strong dependencies

 )

-causes problems in impacted_reverse_dependency
+)where upstream_culprit causes problems in impacted_reverse_dependency

-through direct dependencies direct_dependency_1
+through direct dependencies direct_dependency_1 and

 See also